 While helping prevent digital distraction is critical to the success of remote learning programs, distraction is the lesser of two evils that have arisen through the move to remote learning.
 The other being what New South Wales Minister for Police and Emergency Services, David Elliott recently described as a “silent enemy amongst us” - online harm.

-Mr Elliott brought this issue to light in a recent press conference with the NSW Police Force.
+Mr Elliott brought this issue to light in a press conference with the NSW Police Force during the height of the pandemic.
 He mentioned those who want to harm children will take advantage of the fact that our youth are spending more time online and unsupervised.
 He further states,

 “We need to continue being vigilant when it comes to those that want to hurt our children...
 Just because they are in your home, doesn’t mean that they are not exposed to danger.”